shoebmogal/LeadershipNotes/Communicating-News-And-Decisions.md

 13. **Utilize Minto Pyramid Method:**
     Employ the Minto Pyramid method to structure and convey your message effectively.

 Implementing these steps may seem meticulous, but it safeguards against misinformation, groupism, and negative criticism.
-In the context of a large number of reports, consider reorganizing in a sustainable manner to maintain effective communication.
+In the context of a large number of reports, consider reorganizing sustainably to maintain effective communication.

 For additional resources, refer to the [Minto Pyramid method](https://untools.co/minto-pyramid).
 It is a valuable tool for structuring your communication effectively.